Competitive Comparison

 • Internal / non-internet-facing testing via LaunchPoint+

-• Web, API, mobile, cloud, infra, AI/LLM coverage
+• Web, API, mobile, cloud, infrastructure, AI/LLM coverage

-The buyer question that decides the evaluation: “A ~500k open crowd can find a lot – but who is accountable for testing my FOUO/CUI systems, and do findings arrive with a working exploit and full reproduction, or does my team validate them?”
+The buyer question that decides the evaluation: An open crowd can find a lot — but who is accountable for testing your FOUO/CUI systems, and do findings arrive with a working exploit and full reproduction, or does your team validate them?
 Synack accepts under 10% of applicants with government-grade vetting and individual NDAs, holds IL2 reciprocity for FOUO and CUI, and delivers human-attested findings with proof-of-concept and full chain-of-exploit reproduction.

 The Synack Difference